SynapseProject/synapse.docs/docs/handlers/ad/handler.md

       SearchRequests:
       - Filter: (objectClass=User)
         SearchBase: ou=Synapse,dc=sandbox,dc=local
+        ResultsFile: C:\\Temp\\MyResults.json
         ReturnAttributes:
         - Name
         - objectGUID
 ````

 The "Search" action doesn't apply to any single object, rather it takes a [Search Filter](https://msdn.microsoft.com/en-us/library/aa746475(v=vs.85).aspx) and a SearchBase and returns the defined "ReturnAttributes" for each DirectoryEntry that matches the filter.

+The "ResultsFile" parameter saves the search results to an external file.
+The location specified here must be accessible by the account under which the Synapse node is running.
+This feature was provided to return large search results which exceed the allowed max length of a string.
+If the size of your results throw an "OutOfMemory" error, use this field and set the "ReturnObjects" flag in Config to "false".

 # Important Notes